442nd Infantry Regiment (United States): Hill 140 and Castellina

 For the first three weeks of July, the 442nd and its 1st Battalion, the 100th, were constantly attacking German forces, leading to 1,100 enemy killed and 331 captured.

 Hill 140 was the main line of enemy resistance.
 A single German battalion held the hill and, along with the help of artillery, had completely wiped out a machine-gun squad of L Company of the 3rd Battalion and G Company of 2nd Battalion except for its commander.
 A constant artillery barrage was launched against the 2nd and 3rd Battalions as they dug in at the hill's base.
-The 442nd gained very little ground in the coming days only improving their position slightly.
+The 442nd gained very little ground in the coming days, improving their position only slightly.
 The 232nd Engineers aided the 442nd by defusing landmines that lay in the 442nd's path.
 The entire 34th Division front encountered heavy resistance.
 "All along the 34th Infantry Division Front the Germans held more doggedly than at any time since the breakthrough at Cassino and Anzio."
 Hill 140 had been dubbed "Little Cassino" as the resistance by the Germans was so fierce.
 "Hill 140, when the medics were just overrun with all the casualties; casualties you couldn't think to talk about."
 The 2nd Battalion moved to the eastern front of Hill 140 and 3rd Battalion moved to the western front, both converging on the German flanks.
 It wasn't until 7 July, when the last German resistance was overcome, that the hill came under the 34th Division's control.

 On the day Hill 140 fell, the battle for the town of Castellina Marittima began.
 The 100th began its assault on the northwestern side of the town taking the high ground.
-Just before dawn, 2nd Platoon C Company moved into town, encountering heavy resistance and multiple counterattacks by German forces but held them off.
-In the meantime Company B moved north into Castellina, encountering heavy resistance as well.
-First they helped defend 2nd and 3rd Battalions in the taking of Hill 140.
-Then with the help of the 522nd Field Artillery, they lay down a heavy barrage and forced the Germans to retreat by 1800 hours on 7 July.
+Just before dawn, 2nd Platoon C Company moved into town, encountering heavy resistance and holding off multiple counterattacks by German forces.
+In the meantime, Company B moved north into Castellina, encountering heavy resistance as well.
+First, they helped defend 2nd and 3rd Battalions in the taking of Hill 140.
+Then, with the help of the 522nd Field Artillery, they laid down a heavy barrage and forced the Germans to retreat by 1800 hours on 7 July.
 The 100th dug in and waited for relief to arrive after spending an entire day securing the town.

-Until 25 July, the 442nd encountered heavy resistance from each town when they reached the Arno River, ending the Rome-Arno Campaign.
-The 100/442 suffered casualties of 1,272 men (17 missing, 44 non-combat injuries, 972 wounded, and 239 killed) in the process, a distance of only 40 mi.
+The 442nd encountered heavy resistance from each town until 25 July, when they reached the Arno River, ending the Rome-Arno Campaign.
+The 100/442 suffered casualties of 1,272 men (17 missing, 44 non-combat injuries, 972 wounded, and 239 killed) in the process of advancing only 40 mi.
 They rested from 25 July to 15 August, when the 442nd moved to patrol the Arno.
 Crossing the Arno on 31 August was relatively uneventful, as they were guarding the north side of the river in order for bridges to be built.
 On 11 September the 442nd was detached from the Fifth Army and then attached to the 36th Infantry Division of the Seventh Army.